Are you in love with black cat breeds and can’t get enough of them?

 #2 York Chocolate Cat

-Don’t be surprised if you’ve never heard about the York Chocolate cat.
-It’s a rare cat breed that was developed from a black and white farm cat in the 80s.
+Don’t be surprised if you’ve never heard about the York Chocolate Cat.
+It’s a rare cat breed that was developed from a black and white farm cat in the 1980s.

-While they aren’t as black as other cats in this list, they’re far too cute to leave them out.
+While they aren’t as black as the other cats on this list, they’re far too cute to leave them out.

 Their silky hair is soft to the touch and mat-resistant, so grooming is minimal.

-Most York cats are chocolate brown, lavender, or a mix of these two colors.
+Most Yorkie cats are chocolate brown, lavender, or a mix of these two colors.

-They are affectionate, love to cuddle and get along with other pets/children.
+They are affectionate, love to cuddle, and get along with other pets and children.
 But they can be clingy because they crave human attention and don’t like to be alone.

 #3 Oriental